ibm-cloud-docs/vmwaresolutions/shared/shared_zerto-cloud-connector-view.md

 | Ready to use | The ZCC is ready to use. |
 | Deleting | The ZCC is being deleted. |
 | Deleted | The ZCC is deleted. |
 {: caption="Table 2.
-Status descriptions for Zerto Cloud Connector" caption-side="top"}
+Status descriptions for Zerto Cloud Connector" caption-side="bottom"}

 ## Related links
 {: #shared_zerto-cc-view-related}